johnrlambert/pure-snow/README.md

 # Baby's First snowfall
-I am writing this as a minimally useful example of a NixOS configuration (nay, a homelab configuration!) using Snowfall.
+I am writing this as a minimally useful example of a NixOS configuration (nay, a homelab configuration!) using [Snowfall.](https://snowfall.org/guides/lib/quickstart/).

 Snowfall has an interesting approach to its file structure and some well thought-out but rather opaque ways of doing things.

 There are some great snowfall configurations out there, but the type of person who is interested in Snowfall very quickly fills up a set of dotfiles in ways that become confusing/overwhelming for some.

+I don't know if you are fan of history (or if this is even true) but Charles De Gaulle once said "How can you govern a country which has two hundred and forty-six varieties of cheese?"
+This problem is quadratically worse for Linux users and their dotfiles.
+For instance you have emacs users and those who are wrong about things.
+But snowfall is opinionated enough I felt like there was a need for a more approachable repo to use as a template.

 So I created this repo to give a starter for these configurations.